galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 A final example of a Fragment size distribution of a very good ATAC-Seq, even if we cannot see the third nucleosome "peak".
 ![Fragment size distribution of a good ATAC-Seq](../../images/atac-seq/Screenshot_sizeDistribution_Good.png "Fragment size distribution of a good ATAC-Seq")

-> ### {% icon comment %} Comment on FR and RF
->
-> FR stands for forward reverse orientation of the read pairs, meaning, your reads are oriented as -> <- so the first read is on the forward and the second on the reverse strand.
-RF stands for reverse forward oriented, i.e., <- ->.
-It really depends on your experiment, how your reads are oriented and if the orientation plays a role.
-> Here, we expected FR and we got some RF for small reads.
-This is because when reads fully overlap:
-> ```
->    ------>
->    <------
-> ```
-> Bowtie2 gives a negative fragment size (8th field of SAM files) thus the Picard tool **CollectInsertSizeMetrics** {% icon tool %} attribute them to FR if the first read in the pair is forward and RF if the first read in the pair is reverse.
-{: .comment}

 # Peak calling

 ## Call Peaks

 We have now finished the data preprocessing.
 Next, in order to find regions corresponding to potential open chromatin regions, we want to identify regions where reads have piled up (peaks) greater than the background read coverage.
 The tools which are currently used are [Genrich](https://github.com/jsh58/Genrich) and [MACS2](https://github.com/taoliu/MACS).
-Genrich has a mode dedicated to ATAC-Seq but is still not published, so both are presented here.
-It is very important at this point that we center the reads on the 5' extremity (read start site) as this is where Tn5 cuts.
+MACS2 is more widely used.
+Genrich has a mode dedicated to ATAC-Seq but is still not published.
+It is very important at this point that we will re-center the reads on the 5' extremity (read start site) as this is where Tn5 cuts.
 You want your peaks around the nucleosomes and not directly on the nucleosome:
 ![Scheme of ATAC-Seq reads relative to nucleosomes](../../images/atac-seq/schemeWithLegend.jpg "Scheme of ATAC-Seq reads relative to nucleosomes")

 > ### {% icon comment %} Comment on Tn5 insertion